Young female nurse holding a newborn baby

 Some of the day-to-day responsibilities of Neonatal Nurses include:

-Where Do Neonatal Nurse Practitioners Work?
+Where Do Neonatal Nurses Work?

 Neonatal Nurse Practitioners work within a neonatal intensive care unit (NICU).
 As previously mentioned, there are four levels of the NICU, each providing varying levels of care depending on the infant’s condition.